yanlizhou/collinearity/README.md

-# The Role of Sensory Uncertainty in Simple Perceptual Organization
+# The Role of Sensory Uncertainty in Simple Contour Integration

 This repository accompanies the manuscript by Zhou, Acerbi and Ma (2018).
 It includes human subjects' data and the MATLAB code used for fitting and comparing the models reported in the paper.

 #### Data files